FireflyMigration/firefly-doc/dev-docs/guide/03_An_introduction-to-.NET/Method-Arguments-and-Overloading.md

 ﻿### Method Arguments and Overloading
-Method arguments are sent between curly brackets.
+Method arguments are sent between brackets.

+To see the arguments the method receives you can:
+1. Type open parenthesis
-To see the arguments, type open parenthesis - or click the method parameter button on the toolbox when the cursor is between the parenthesis:
+2. Click the method parameter button on the toolbox when the cursor is between the parenthesis:

 ![Show Arguments](../Visual-Studio-Configuration/Show-Arguments.png)

-Or press **CTRL-SHIFT-SPACE** between the parentheses.
+3. Press **Ctrl+Shift+Space** when the cursor is between the parentheses.

-Overloading allows Methods to have the same name but with different parameters.
+**Overloading** allows Methods to have the same name but with different combination of parameters.
 ![Method Overloading](Method_Overloading.png)

-Method can have several options based on the number or type of parameters it receives. – Check the 2rd option (string text, string caption)
+Method can have several options based on the number or type of parameters it receives.

-Similar to Magic Verify option that has several options.
-Will display the available variation of the Show method and the required parameter info.
-(Displayed in Bold), we can add caption and button
+Based on the parameters sent the matches method is be called.

+For example the Show() method of System.Window.Forms.MessageBox class can receive the text to be displayed on the message box as parameter.
+It can also receive the Text and the caption.
+The Show() method has 21 overloads meaning it has 21 variant of the method that receive different combination of parameters.

 ```diff
 namespace Northwind.Training